MT9487/DS1081finalCODE/README.md

 2. Use your GitHub account to fork this repository, create a folder named by your student ID, put the .ipynb file in the folder and then submit a pull request.
 Violations of deadline or requirements will not be merged.

 ### Bonus:
 - Exactly correct code will earn 20~50 extra points for the corresponding exercise according to the quality of modulization and comments.
-(ONLY ONE exercise!!!)
+(ONLY ONE exercise will get the bonus!!!)
 * Exactly correct code for THREE exercises will earn the right to choose your group partners in the next semester.

 ## Plagiarism is not allowed!